Thoughts on using, stowing and deploying towlines and on making your own boat mounted tow system.

 Using the bag system rather than mounting the line down the side of the boat also allows a longer line – 15 to 20 meters seems to be a common suggestion and would certainly allow much more flexibility in big swells as the 7 meter line I originally used really only gave about 5 meters separation between the boats and that probably isn’t enough.

 As mentioned earlier, that line has now been replaced with 20 meters of floating line and that seems to give me more options.
 It's daisy chained in the bag with a clove-hitch used to secure the end of the chain in preference to a clip.
 Chained, it's about 10 meters, and that's more than adequate for most tows.
 I've also dispensed with the shock absorber as the line itself is inherently stretchy and certainly has enough give in it to compensate for shock loading.
-It was provided by Knoydart off a spool incidentally.

 Shortening in use is easy, I release the clove hitch and let the chain clear itself - then it's just pulled through the cam cleat - adding length to a short line isn’t an option so my view is that it's better to have a longer line than a short one!